Nov 01, 2025

 - Stage 1 Lambda emits message to Stage 2 SQS queue upon successful processing

-- Lambda invokes a SageMaker endpoint hosting a fine-tuned BERT model
+- Classification Lambda processes messages from the queue and invokes a SageMaker endpoint hosting a fine-tuned BERT model

 - SageMaker endpoint configured with auto-scaling to handle variable load